disbergconsultancy/NO-MAS/README.md

 ### "No calendars found"

 - Make sure calendar accounts are added in System Settings > Internet Accounts
-- Ensure CalSync has calendar access in System Settings > Privacy & Security > Calendars
+- Ensure No Mas! has calendar access in System Settings > Privacy & Security > Calendars
-- Try quitting and reopening CalSync
+- Try quitting and reopening No Mas!

 ### Blocks not appearing